Instant Pot Duo vs. Beyond: Best Electric Pressure Cookers & Multi-Cookers 2026

 Pros:

-- Combi-Steam or combined modes for better texture and finish
+- Combi-steam and combined modes produce better textures and browning

-- Large capacity suitable for big families and batch cooking
+- Large capacity handles big roasts and batch cooking

 Cons: